-The next Symposium will take place Tuesday, May 28 – Saturday, June 1, 2019.
-The online application is now available and can be accessed here.
+The next Symposium will take place in 2021.
+The online application can be accessed here.

 The Starling-DeLay Symposium on Violin Studies is dedicated to fostering the legacy of the late renowned teacher, Dorothy DeLay.
 The Symposium takes place at The Juilliard School and features world-renowned artist-faculty teaching pedagogy and master classes and performing in recitals.